ErgunKargun/CourierTrackerApi/README.md

 ## Prerequisites

-Make sure you have installed the following software.
+Make sure you have installed the following softwares on your machine.

 * Java 17
 * Apache Maven 3.6.x